mmartinbr/coil-winder/README.txt

-This is an open-source project to design and build a coil winder using a microcontroller.
+This is an open-source project to design and build a coil winder using two microcontrollers.